architecture-building-systems/CityEnergyAnalyst/docs/guide_about_files_generated.rst

 :File Names: ``<BUILDINGNAME>.csv``, ``Total_demand.csv``
 :Rewritten:  These files are only rewritten when the ``CEAforArcGIS\cea\demand\demand_file.py``
              is run
 :Origin:     All files originate from ``CEAforArcGIS\cea\demand\demand_writers.py``

 ``<BUILDINGNAME>.csv`` file has a header row and one row for each hour of the your.
-It has the following fields:
+ It has 46 columns corresponding to the following fields:

 - ``DATE``
 - ``Name``